iamdtang/ember-data-updating-json-api-relationships/README.md

 [![Build Status](https://travis-ci.org/skaterdav85/ember-data-updating-json-api-relationships.svg?branch=master)](https://travis-ci.org/skaterdav85/ember-data-updating-json-api-relationships)

-WIP

 # ember-data-updating-json-api-relationships

 This addon adds support to Ember Data to update relationships independently.
 See [Updating Relationships in the JSON:API spec](http://jsonapi.org/format/#crud-updating-relationships) for more details.
+This library works for updating to-one and to-many relationships, as described in the JSON:API spec.

 ## Installation